 Would you just look at that??
 I just want to swim in that peanut butter glaze.
 I have always found it rather odd when people call food “sexy”, but I think this is the first time ever that word comes to mind.
 I mean, this cake is sexy.
 Perfect for Valentine’s Day.

-This cake is rich, moist and honestly to-die-for!
+This Vegan Peanut Butter Chocolate Chip Cake is honestly to-die-for!
 The oat flour and peanut butter combo makes it tender and slightly dense, with the most amazingly, moist bite.
-The glaze just sends it over the top.
-So, bake up this super easy, fast cake and snuggle on the couch with your significant other.....or, um, just yourself....
+Topping it with the peanut butter glaze just sends it over the top.
+So, bake up this super easy, fast cake and snuggle on the couch with your significant other…..or, um, just yourself….